Benzodiazepine Detox, Cold Turkey, Abrupt Cessation

 There are some misconceptions that cold turkey withdrawal, though it may cause more severe symptoms, will bring about a faster remission of symptoms.
 This is based on the idea that a slow taper “prolongs the agony of withdrawal.”
 This notion is erroneous.
 In fact, there is evidence that cold turkey withdrawal may lengthen the course of the withdrawal syndrome, and may even cause or increase the risk for Protracted Withdrawal Syndrome.
 Sometimes, protracted withdrawal syndromes are severe, disabling and persist for many years, so it is important to minimize the risk of having protracted withdrawal as much as possible by slowly tapering off of the benzodiazepine.

-Anyone withdrawing from long-term benzodiazepines must reduce the dosage slowly.
+Anyone withdrawing from long-term benzodiazepines should reduce the dosage slowly.
 A sufficiently slow and smooth removal of benzodiazepines from the body permits the natural systems to regain control of the functions which have been dampened down by the drug’s long-term presence.
+Benzodiazepine Tapering Strategies and Solutions provides an overview of safer tapers.

 Many doctors, detox facilities, and other medical providers are uncertain, misinformed and/or uneducated about how to manage benzodiazepine withdrawal and how dangerous an over-rapid or ‘cold-turkey’ withdrawal can be.
 Addiction-centered programs are also not appropriate for individuals who took their benzodiazepine as directed by their prescriber and who became physically dependent, without any history of abuse or abuse behavior.
 For this reason, addiction-based detox centers do not offer the tailored and specialized support for physically dependent patients.